-Research shows that, although people who clutter are often less intelligible (caused by a too fast speech), they are able to produce correct syllable and word structures in some situations.
-This all has to do with their so-called speech motor control, which should be appropriate to speak fluently.
-Some researchers describe speech motor control as the ability to time articulatory, respiratory and laryngeal movements, that lead to fast and accurate syllable production.
+Research shows that, although people who clutter are often less intelligible (caused by a too fast speech), most of them are in fact able to produce correct syllable and word structures, depending on the situation (some situations are simply too difficult to achieve enough control).
+This all has to do with the so-called speech motor control, which should be appropriate to speak fluently.
+Some researchers describe speech motor control as the ability to time so called articulatory, respiratory and laryngeal movements.
+Together they lead to fast and accurate syllable production.